 Samie Kim Falvey

-Samie Kim Falvey was named senior vice president, Comedy Development, ABC Entertainment Group, in June 2009.
-In this position she oversees the development and production of all comedy pilots for ABC Entertainment.
+Samie Kim Falvey was named executive vice president, Comedy Development and International Scripted Development, ABC Entertainment Group, in July 2013.
+In this position, she oversees the development and production of all comedy pilots and international scripted formats for ABC Entertainment.
 She reports to Paul Lee, president, ABC Entertainment Group.
-Ms. Falvey has served as the head of Comedy since joining the company in April 2006.
+Previously, she was senior vice president, Comedy Development, ABC Entertainment Group, since June 2006.

-Previously Ms. Falvey was vice president of Comedy Development at Fox Broadcasting Company, where she developed "Kitchen Confidential," with Bradley Cooper, Seth MacFarlane's animated political satire, "American Dad," and "Til Death."
-In addition, she helped develop "The War at Home," with Michael Rapaport, and "The Loop," from Will Gluck and Pam Brady.
+Ms. Falvey was promoted to vice president of Comedy Development at Fox Broadcasting Company, where she developed "Kitchen Confidential," with Bradley Cooper, Seth MacFarlane's animated political satire, "American Dad," and "Til Death."
+In addition, she helped develop "The Loop," from Will Gluck and Pam Brady.

 Ms. Falvey earned a BA in English from Kenyon College.